create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: KeyDown

-If 1, a widget Paint callback draws not on the screen, but on the off-screen memory instead.
+If 1, request the system to allocate a memory buffer for painting the widget.
 The memory content is copied to the screen then.
 Used when complex drawing methods are used, or if output smoothness is desired.

 This behavior can not be always granted, however.
-If there is not enough memory, then widget draws in the usual manner.
+If there is not enough memory then the widget draws in the usual manner.
+One can check whether the buffering request is granted by calling the is_surface_buffered method.

 Manipulates capturing of the mouse events.
-If 1, the mouse events are not passed to the widget the mouse pointer is over, but are redirected to the caller widget.
-The call for capture might not be always granted due the race conditions between programs.
+If 1, the mouse events are not passed to the widget the mouse pointer is over but is redirected to the caller widget.
+The call for capture might not be always granted due to the race conditions between programs.

-If CLIP_OBJECT widget is defined in set-mode call, the pointer movements are confined to CLIP_OBJECT inferior.
+If the CLIP_OBJECT widget is defined in the set-mode call, the pointer movements are confined to CLIP_OBJECT inferior.

 See also: MouseDown, MouseUp, MouseMove, MouseWheel, MouseClick.

 A write-only property.
-Once set, widget is centered by X and Y axis relative to its owner.
+Once set the widget is centered by X and Y axis relative to its owner.

 See also: x_centered, y_centered, growMode, origin, Move.